 Similar to the Gewa Control Prog, the Mini Relax is also a programmable infra-red remote control that allows switch control.
 The big difference between the two devices is that the Mini Relax is a much simpler device to operate, as it only allows for 6 functions, as opposed to the 241 functions available on the Gewa remote.

-The mini relax is a great device for TIL clients that prefer or require a more simple setup, with only a few functions.
+The mini relax is a great device for TIL members that prefer or require a more simple setup, with only a few functions.

 The Chameleon is a device, collaboratively developed by TIL and BCIT Biomedical Engineering Technology students, that allows TIL members with limited voice ability to operate 30 Google Nest Mini functions using a single switch.
 Using an ability switch, the TIL member selects a function (ie: Rock Music), then the Chameleon says a preprogrammed message to Google Nest Mini (ie: Hey Google, play some rock music.).
 The Chameleon is fully programmable, including google commands, scanning speed, volume and brightness.